Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 61-point total in four of seven games this season.

-- Miami and its opponents have combined to score more than 61 points in three of seven games this season.
+- Pittsburgh has combined with its opponents to put up more than 61 points in four of seven games this season.

 - Saturday's total is 16.4 points lower than the two team's combined 77.4 points per game average.